jimasp/dependabot-transitive-issue/README.md

 ## The Problem Scenario

-1. **Initial State**: We have Django 4.1.0 installed, which depends on sqlparse
+1. **Initial State**: We have a library installed that depends on packages with vulnerabilities
-   - sqlparse (transitive dependency) has CVE-2023-30608 (ReDOS vulnerability) in versions < 0.4.4
+   - The transitive dependency has known security vulnerabilities
-   - Dependabot will create an alert for this vulnerability
+   - Dependabot will create an alert for the transitive dependency vulnerability

-2. **The Fix**: We update Django to a newer version (e.g., 4.2.0+) which requires sqlparse >= 0.4.4
+2. **The Fix**: We update the parent package to a newer version that requires patched transitive dependencies
-   - The new sqlparse version fixes the security vulnerability
+   - The new transitive dependency version fixes the security vulnerability
-   - However, we didn't directly change sqlparse in requirements.txt - we only changed Django
+   - However, we didn't directly change the vulnerable package in requirements.txt - we only changed its parent

 3. **The Issue**: Dependabot may not automatically detect that the transitive dependency issue is resolved
    - The alert remains open even though the vulnerability is fixed